 For us at the Zay Initiative, these images are a valuable record to help us understand the customs, the outfits and the situations in which these items were used in everyday life.
 We are grateful to Anita for sharing her treasures with us.

 During her visit, Anita presented us with a Thawb nasil of Bahraini heritage which she bought in the souks in Dubai in 1978.
-This is a formal garment usually worn over a matching Kandurah.
+This is a formal garment usually worn over a matching kandurah.
 A valuable addition to The Zay Collection.

 *We thank Anita for allowing us to reproduce some of her images.
 All copyright belongs to Anita van der Krol.